 Accessing a list of potential farmland was the top service used by seekers.
 Among owners, the service used most was the opportunity to list their land through the program (Figure 1).
 Aside from listing and list accessing activities, all other services were utilized by less than one-third of respondents.
-Other services may have been lessfrequently used for several reasons, including lack of awareness of whether the service is offered, actual unavailability of the service, or lack of interest in the service.
+Other services may have been less-frequently used for several reasons, including lack of awareness of whether the service is offered, actual unavailability of the service, or lack of interest in the service.

-Seekers found site assessments (though only 13% of seekers received this service (Figure 1)) and access to a list of properties to be the most helpful services (Figure 2).
-They found print resources, networking to other resource providers and match recommendations to be relatively less helpful.
-However, seekers who did not receive these services said they do want match recommendations and networking to resource providers (Figure 4).
+Seekers on average found site assessments (though only 13% of seekers received this service (Figure 1)) and access to a list of properties to be the most helpful (Figure 2).
+In comparison, seekers found listing of their own land need to be only moderately helpful (39% used this service (Figure 1)), indicating that programs may consider focusing only on including land owners' properties in online listings, rather than both property and seeker descriptions.
 Owners found personal advising, print resources and access to a venue for listing their land to be the most helpful services (Figure 3).
 In comparison, workshops and access to a list of seekers were relatively less helpful to owners.

 Participants who thought a service was unavailable through the program they joined were asked whether they would use a service if it were offered (Figure 4).
-Among both seekers and owners, top services they said they would use if offered include receiving recommendations on specific matches that may be a good fit, referrals to other resource providers and meet and greet events for area seekers and owners to meet each other in person.
+Among both seekers and owners, top services they said they would use if offered include receiving recommendations on specific matches that may be a good fit, referrals to other resource providers and meet and greet events for area seekers and owners to meet each other.

-Participants were also asked how helpful the land link program was relative to other methods of locating land or a farmer.
-Among both seekers and owners, 44% said it was somewhat or much more effective (Figure 5).
-They were also asked how satisfied they are with the program overall.
-Among both seekers and owners, 61% were somewhat or very satisfied with the program (Figure 6).
+Participants were also asked how satisfied they are with the program overall.
+Among both seekers and owners, 61% were somewhat or very satisfied with the program (Figure 7).
+They were also asked how helpful the land link program was relative to other methods of locating land or a farmer.
+Among both seekers and owners, 44% said it was somewhat or much more effective (Figure 8).

 Finally, participants rated a series of outcome statements on a scale of 1 to 5, where 1 is strongly disagree and 5 is strongly agree.
-The results indicate that there is still significant education and facilitation work to be done to help seekers and owners prepare for successful farmland matches (Figures 7 and 8).
+The results indicate that there is still significant education and facilitation work to be done to help seekers and owners prepare for successful farmland match.